Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: RESULT

+During the giant outburst of 2020, {\it NuSTAR} observed the X-ray pulsar 1A 0535+262 multiple times.
+The luminosity dependence of CRSFs at a high luminosity of the source was investigated.
+The majority of the {\it NuSTAR} observations for 1A 0535+262 took place at a high mass accretion rate of the source.
+A clear negative correlation was found between the cyclotron line energy and luminosity as visible in Fig. \ref{fig:Eclum} during the supercritical regime.

-We have studied the evolution of different spectral parameters during the giant outburst.
-As the peak luminosity was above the critical luminosity during the outburst, a state transition from sub-critical to super-critical accretion regime occurred.
-During this transition, different spectral parameters showed a significant variation with luminosity as mass accretion rate also changes.
+We studied the evolution of different spectral parameters during the giant outburst.
+As the peak luminosity was above the critical luminosity during the outburst, a state transition from subcritical to supercritical accretion regime occurred.
+During this transition, different spectral parameters showed a significant variation with luminosity as the mass accretion rate also changed.
 We observed that the photon index showed a significant evolution in correlation with luminosity.
-Fig. \ref{fig:evo_spec} showed the variation of photon index with luminosity and the dotted line represented the critical luminosity.
-The figure implied that the photon index showed a positive correlation with luminosity above the critical luminosity and below the critical luminosity a negative correlation was observed.
+The top panel of Fig. \ref{fig:evo_spec} showed the variation of photon index with luminosity.
+The source showed a positive correlation between the photon index and luminosity at a high luminosity level ($L>L_\textrm{crit}$) and a negative correlation was observed between the photon index and luminosity below the critical luminosity ($L<L_\textrm{crit}$).
+We estimated the turning of the correlation at the luminosity $\sim6\times 10^{37}$ erg s$^{-1}$ in the energy range 3--79 keV, assuming a distance to the source of 2 kpc \citep{St98, Ba18}.